Psychology Department records

 Collection Scope and Content

-This collection consists of one box of faculty meeting minutes from 1925 to 2000.
+This collection consists of one box of faculty meeting minutes from 1925 to 2000, one box of department files from circa 1925 to 1973, and the Department of Psychological and Brain Sciences website.
 The Psychology Department transferred the collection in 2000 to the University Archives of the Special Collections Department.

 - George Washington University.
 Dept. of Psychology (Organization)